Jackie Traina

-Jaclyn "Jackie" Traina (born November 5, 1991) is an American former collegiate four-time All-American softball pitcher.
+Jaclyn Traina (born November 5, 1991) is an American former collegiate four-time All-American softball pitcher.

 Career

 She attended Naples High School in the city.
 She later attended the University of Alabama, where she was a starting pitcher for the Alabama Crimson Tide softball team in the Southeastern Conference, leading them to the 2012 Women's College World Series title.
 Traina was named the 2012 Women's College World Series Most Outstanding Player.
 She currently ranks in several career records for the school.
 She also ranks for the conference and the NCAA Division I for numerous softball categories.
 Traina also played for Team USA softball and later coached for Dartmouth College.